 Ensuring operator safety during peaks in demand

 For many businesses, forklift operators are currently classified as key workers, and play a vital role in keeping your business (and the nation) running.
-But now more than ever, practicing correct health and safety is vital, and there are a number of additional measures you may need to take into consideration.
+But now more than ever, practising correct health and safety is vital, and there are a number of additional measures you may need to take into consideration.

 Supply habits may have changed in recent weeks, but safety regulations around your forklifts haven’t.
 Whether your operating team has been significantly reduced, or you’re seeing an increase in demand, operators mustn’t be tempted to carry loads heavier than the truck’s maximum threshold.

 Another step your business is likely taking is social distancing measures.
 You may find that introducing barriers, signs, and marking on the warehouse floor makes it easier for operators and employees to practice these regulations and navigate the new system.
-Indeed, many businesses are staggering shifts in order to support social distancing, and ensure maximum productivity.
+Indeed, many businesses are staggering shifts in order to support social distancing and ensure maximum productivity.

 If your operators or employees are frequently handling materials or deliveries, you may wish to provide warehouse personal protective equipment (or PPE).
-These may include gloves and face masks, and will help further safeguard your workforce.
+These may include gloves and face masks and will help further safeguard your workforce.